A Novel Class of T Cell Therapies that Exploit the Natural Signaling Power of T Cell Receptors to Fight Cancer

 The immune system is critical for our defense against infectious diseases and cancer.
 The immune response to these challenges relies on specialized T cells recognizing and killing infected or malignant cells.
 Unfortunately, cancer cells have found many ways to evade and subvert this process.
 In recent decades, many of the mechanisms by which cancer cells escape our T cells have been identified.
 With these new insights, the field of cancer immunotherapy is rapidly advancing with several drugs already approved, some of which show high response rates in patients.1

 T cells have long been recognized as the most potent killers of tumor cells.
 Several companies have therefore equipped T cells with chimeric antigen receptors (CARs) that bypass the TCR signaling complex and allow binding to specific cancer surface antigens.
-This therapeutic approach has achieved impressive response rates in certain hematological cancers although questions remain around durability and toxicity.2-5 CAR-T cells, which by design incorporate only a single TCR subunit, also struggle to show efficacy against solid tumors.
+This therapeutic approach has achieved impressive response rates in certain hematological cancers although questions remain around durability and toxicity.2-5 Importantly, CAR-T cell constructs are expressed separately from the TCR complex and have struggled to show efficacy against solid tumors.
 Possible reasons include inadequate and limited signaling as well as the immunosuppressive tumor microenvironment.
 We believe we can overcome these limitations by engineering T cells that are powered by the full signaling capacity of natural TCR complexes.

 The Importance of T Cell Receptor